danlee1213/STM32-Smart-Streetlamp-Control-System/README.md

 # STM32-Smart-Streetlamp-Control-System
-Using STM32103FVE to build the Smart Streetlamp Control System Using STM32 Standard Peripheral Libraries
+Using STM32103FVE to build the Smart Streetlamp Control System
+\nUsing STM32 Standard Peripheral Libraries

 # Overview
 This project aims to build the Smart Streetlamp Control System